websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/web-content-templates/creating-web-content-templates.md

 1. Enter a title for your new Template.

-1. Optionally, you can determine the following Template settings in the Properties panel:
+1. Optionally, you can determine the following configurable [Template Properties](#configurable-template-properties):

-   **Structure**: Use the Structure field to link your Template with an existing Web Content Structure, or leave this field blank to create a generic Template that can be embedded in other Web Content Templates.

-   **Description**: Use the Description field to provide localized descriptions of your Template.

-   **Cacheable**: By default, new Templates are cacheable.
-Uncheck this property if dynamic behavior is needed (e.g., [taglibs](./using-taglibs-in-templates.md), request handling, CMS query API).

-   **Featured Image**: Select a featured image for your Template via URL or from your device.

    ![Optionally, determine Template settings in the Properties panel.](./creating-web-content-templates/images/01.png)

-1. Add FreeMarker code to your Template via the script window, or by importing an existing `.ftl` script file.
+1. Add FreeMarker code to your Template via the script window, or by clicking on *Choose File* to select an existing `.ftl` script file to import.

-   When manually entering code in the Script window, you can quickly access standard variables in the left Template panel.
-If you've selected a Structure for your Template, you can also access variables for its specific fields, as well as the friendly URL variable.
+   When manually entering code in the script window, you can quickly access standard variables in the left Template panel.
+If you've selected a Structure for your Template, you can also access variables for its specific fields, as well as the *Friendly URL* variable.

    You can then add HTML or additional FreeMarker code to your Template's script.